Jet Protocol Price Hits $0.0085 on Exchanges (JET)

-Jet Protocol (JET) traded 0% lower against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on July 9th.
-One Jet Protocol token can currently be bought for $0.0085 or 0.00000028 BTC on popular cryptocurrency exchanges.
-Jet Protocol has a market capitalization of $14.37 million and $880.39 worth of Jet Protocol was traded on exchanges in the last day.
-During the last seven days, Jet Protocol has traded down 0.4% against the U.S. dollar.
+Jet Protocol (JET) traded down 0.6% against the US dollar during the 1 day period ending at 17:00 PM ET on July 15th.
+One Jet Protocol token can now be bought for approximately $0.0085 or 0.00000028 BTC on popular exchanges.
+Over the last seven days, Jet Protocol has traded 0% higher against the US dollar.
+Jet Protocol has a market cap of $14.37 million and $307,433.17 worth of Jet Protocol was traded on exchanges in the last 24 hours.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.